Introduction — A Human Story to Start

 Phase 0 — Preparation & Mindset (Weeks 0–4)

-Decide whether you truly want to commit.
+Goal: Decide whether you truly want to commit.
 Build a learning rhythm and basic tooling.

-Mandatory steps
+Mandatory steps:-

 - Set up a dedicated learning environment (a laptop, virtualization with VirtualBox/VMware, and a separate learning drive).